-This is just another reason that communications is so critical right now – you want them to come and they have to trust that they will be safe AND can count on your still being in business.
+This is just another reason that communications are so critical right now – you want them to come, and they have to trust that they will be safe AND can count on your still being in business.

 Check the Culture Pulse of Your Institution and Potential Students

 One of the things we discussed in the previous blog was how to find out what people are thinking and communicating to address their concerns.
 Smart leaders find ways to get feedback, whether through surveys, “hanging out” in the chat rooms that your students hand out, or other methods to integrate into your communications and planning.